rdkcentral/rdk-halif-libdrm/docs/pages/libdrm_halSpec.md

 ## Acronyms, Terms and Abbreviations

 - `HAL`       - Hardware Abstraction Layer
 - `API`       - Application Programming Interface
 - `SoC`       - System on Chip
 - `DRM`       - Direct Rendering Manager
 - `LibDRM`    - Direct Rendering Manager Library
 - `GPU`       - Graphics Processing Unit
-- `crtc`   - cathod ray tube controller
+- `CRTC`      - cathod ray tube controller
+- `DRM plane` - represents a layer of graphics that can be displayed on a `CRTC`
 - `IOCTL`     - Input-Output Control
 - `Caller`    - Any user of the interface

 ## Description